 Today we launch Stainless Steel 3D printing.
-You could 3D print in steel previously so this is not huge news as the Titanium 3D printing launch is.
-But, this is still a valuable addition to our line up.
-This will allow designers to 3D print in steel and give them more freedom to design beautful things.
-This is especially true because in addition to the regular Stainless Steel finish we have two great new finishes: Medieval Pewter and Wheat Penny.
+This will allow designers to 3D print in steel and give them more freedom to design beautiful things.
+This is especially true because 3D printed steel comes in 7 different finishes.
 These finishes allow you to get your steampunk on and 3D print wonderfully old looking new things.

 The process itself takes 5 days and involves a lot of steps, machinery and labor.